 And once it happened that after the war King John came to Lincoln and the said Lady Nicholaa went out of the eastern gate of the castle carrying the keys of the castle in her hand and met the king and offered the keys to him as her lord and said she was a woman of great age and was unable to bear such fatigue any longer and he besought her saying, “My beloved Nicholaa, I will that you keep the castle as hitherto until I shall order otherwise”.¹

-King John died at Newark on 19th October 1216, with half his country occupied by a foreign invader and his throne now occupied by his 9-year-old son, Henry III.
+King John died at Newark on the night of 18/19th October 1216, with half his country occupied by a foreign invader and his throne now occupied by his 9-year-old son, Henry III.
 The elder statesman and notable soldier William Marshal, Earl of Pembroke was appointed Regent and set out to save the kingdom.

 In a magnificent demonstration of ingratitude, within 4 days of the relief of the Castle, Nicholaa’s position of Sheriff of Lincolnshire was given to the king’s uncle William Longspée, Earl of Salisbury, who took control of the city and seized the castle.

-Not surprisingly, Henry III referred to her as ‘our beloved and faithful Nicholaa de la Haye’.
+Not surprisingly, both King John and Henry III referred to her as ‘our beloved and faithful Nicholaa de la Haye’.

 Nicholaa de la Haye, the woman who saved England, lived well into her 70s.
-By late 1226 she had retired to her manor at Swaton, dying there in 1230.
+By late 1226 she had retired to her manor at Swaton, dying there on 20 November, 1230.
 She was buried in St Michael’s Church, Swaton in Lincolnshire.

 Footnote: ¹Irene Gladwin: The Sheriff; The Man and His Office